BlinkID/blinkid-ios/README.md

 This recognizer can be used in any overlay view controller, but it works best with the [`MBDocumentOverlayViewController`](http://blinkid.github.io/blinkid-ios/Classes/MBDocumentOverlayViewController.html), which has UI best suited for one side document scanning.

-The [`MBiKadRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBiKadRecognizer.html) is recognizer specialised for scanning iKad.
+The [`MBMalaysiaIkadFrontRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBMalaysiaIkadFrontRecognizer.html) is recognizer specialised for scanning iKad.

+This recognizer can be used in any overlay view controller, but it works best with the [`MBDocumentOverlayViewController`](http://blinkid.github.io/blinkid-ios/Classes/MBDocumentOverlayViewController.html), which has UI best suited for one side document scanning.

+The [`MBMalaysiaMyPrFrontRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBMalaysiaMyPrFrontRecognizer.html) is recognizer specialised for scanning MyPR.

+This recognizer can be used in any overlay view controller, but it works best with the [`MBDocumentOverlayViewController`](http://blinkid.github.io/blinkid-ios/Classes/MBDocumentOverlayViewController.html), which has UI best suited for one side document scanning.

+The [`MBMalaysiaMyKasFrontRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBMalaysiaMyKasFrontRecognizer.html) is recognizer specialised for scanning MyKAS.

 This recognizer can be used in any overlay view controller, but it works best with the [`MBDocumentOverlayViewController`](http://blinkid.github.io/blinkid-ios/Classes/MBDocumentOverlayViewController.html), which has UI best suited for one side document scanning.